 While the potential profit for buying a call is unlimited, it is a low probability trade.

-Insurance companies are profitable because the premium they collect exceeds the premium they pay.
+Insurance companies are profitable because the premium they collect oftentimes exceeds the premium they pay out as claims.

-In the options / derivatives market, it's similar, where options buyers tend to lose money, in aggregate, because the premium they pay is less than what they receive once the contract expires.
+In the options / derivatives market, it's similar, where options buyers tend to lose money, in aggregate, because the premium they pay is usually more than what they receive when the options contract expires.

-The profit for selling options is limited to the premium collected, but selling options provides a higher probability of profit (albeit with less upside).
+The profit for selling options is limited to the premium collected, but selling options provides a higher probability of profit (albeit with less upside than buying options).